Toll Free:

 Data security in the cloud data warehousing context is the security of data access without proper authority, misuse of the data, and general security from breaches, mostly on issues of integrity, confidentiality, and availability of the data.

-Common security threats in cloud data warehouses include:
+Common security threats in Cloud Data Warehouses

 1. Unauthorized Access: Hackers or malicious insiders gain unauthorized access to sensitive data.